guo-yong-zhi/LanguageIdentification.jl/README.md

 using LanguageIdentification
 LanguageIdentification.initialize()
 ```
 Currently, `LanguageIdentification.jl` supports the identification of 50 languages.
-You can check them with the following command, where the language is represented by the [ISO 639-3](https://en.wikipedia.org/wiki/ISO_639_macrolanguage) code.
+You can check them with the following command.
+The language is represented by the [ISO 639-3](https://en.wikipedia.org/wiki/ISO_639_macrolanguage) code.
 ```julia
 LanguageIdentification.supported_languages()
 ```